Volunteers

 When you have instructed a volunteer to fundraise ‘on behalf of’ your organisation, you are responsible for their activity and will need to make sure you have proper procedures in place to support best practice and protect the public.

-You must follow the standards for working with volunteer fundraisers set out in section five of the code and monitor volunteer fundraisers’ activity to make sure they are acting in a legal, open, honest and respectful way.
+You must follow the standards for working with volunteer fundraisers set out in section 4 of the code and monitor volunteer fundraisers’ activity to make sure they are acting in a legal, open, honest and respectful way.

-You might not be aware of ‘in aid of’ activity until you receive donations the volunteer has collected.
+You might not be aware of ‘in aid of’ activity until you receive the donations the volunteer has collected.
 But if you are aware of any ‘in aid of’ volunteer fundraising activity before it begins or while it is carried out, you must tell the volunteer to use the phrase ‘in aid of’ in their fundraising communications.

 You must also make clear that the volunteer is responsible for all aspects of their fundraising activity and that you will not accept any liability relating to their fundraising.